JeffersonLab/evio/README.md

 Although this is fairly self-explanatory, executing ant is the same as ant compile.
 That will compile all the java.
-All compiled code is placed in the generated ./build directory.
+All compiled code is placed in the generated _**build**_ directory.
-If the user wants a jar file, execute ant jar to place the resulting file in the ./build/lib directory.
+If the user wants a jar file, execute ant jar to place the resulting file in the _**build/lib**_ directory.
 The java command in the user’s path will be the one used to do the compilation.